claudiok/icetray-dataclasses/resources/docs/particle.rst

 ``InActiveVolume``.
 If KM3NET gets built on multiple sites, we could consider to add ``enum`` values to specify those sites.

 Also this data member is not used very consistently.
 For instance, simulated neutrinos may have their interaction vertex somewhere in the atmosphere above Arizona and still be classified as ``InIce``.

+NB: This will be deprecated in future releases and no longer used.

 Fit status
 ~~~~~~~~~~